Losant/losant-docs/docs/dashboards/device-connection-log.md

+---
+description: Learn about adding and configuring a Device Connection Log on a Losant Dashboard.
+---

 # Device Connection Log

 The Device Connection Log Block displays a list of devices logs their connection / disconnection events.